jmonterroso/jmonterroso.github.io/_experience/prodigious-latam.md

-Redesigned/Migrated website for smartusa.com

-Responsibilities included UI planning/development/testing and bug fixing
+### **Principal Layer Engineer @ Razorfish**

+I worked as Principal Developer for maintenance and include new functionality for the US Website, smartusa.com, I helped to redesign and migrate the old website, from using an ASP.net to a Java Platform, also created the UI components to be used across the site, also  UI planning, development, testing, and bug fixing as part of my duties too.

-Created multiple facebook social applications and games
+Created multiple facebook social applications and social games using HTML5, CSS, Javascript.

-Created 3D interior viewer for vehicles in website using three.js
+Created 3D vehicle interior viewer on the website using three.js library.

-Implementation of changes per client request based on compositions provided
+Implementation of changes per client request based on design comps provided

+**Stack of technologies:** AngularJS/Three.js/CSS3/SCSS(BEM)/Neat/ Javascript/CoffeeScript/HTML5